Governor Wolf: New Low-Interest Loans Awarded to Three PA Companies Through the Pennsylvania Industrial Development Authority

 The approved projects are as follows:

-Bucks County HiMark Windows, LLC—a PVC window and patio door manufacturer—through Bucks County Economic Development Corporation, was approved for a 10-year, $1 million loan at a 2.5 percent fixed rate to acquire machinery and equipment including specialized glass production machines, welding equipment, and lift trucks.
+HiMark Windows, LLC — a PVC window and patio door manufacturer — through Bucks County Economic Development Corporation, was approved for a 10-year, $1 million loan at a 2.5 percent fixed rate to acquire machinery and equipment including specialized glass production machines, welding equipment, and lift trucks.
 The company has experienced increased customer demand over the past few years and the new equipment is much faster and will allow for the company to expand production and keep up with the demand.
 The total project cost is $2 million and the company will retain 204 jobs within three years.